How does a BAS brake assist system work?

 • Wheel Speed Sensors (WSS) one at each wheel

 • Yaw rate sensor and a lateral accelerometer.

 • Steering Angle Sensor (SAS)

 During emergency braking the system reacts to rapid braking, sensing the rate of deceleration and the condition of the yaw and lateral accelerometers, wheel speed sensors, steering angle sensor, and brake pressure sensor.
 Based on those inputs the BAS system calculates the optimum braking effect for each wheel to shorten the stopping distance while keeping the vehicle in stable conditions.
 The BAS system works in conjunction with the ABS system, but usually only kicks in when you apply the brakes very quickly.

 What does a BAS light mean?

-When any on of the sensors listed above provides incorrect information, the ABS, traction control and BAS systems can’t function properly.
-At that point, the systems set a trouble code and turn on the BAS, TCS and ABS warning lights.
+When any one of the sensors listed above provides incorrect information, the ABS, traction control and BAS systems can’t function properly.
+At that point, the systems set a trouble code and turn on the BAS, TCS, and ABS warning lights.
 The brake will still operate, but the vehicle will no longer have ABS, BAS or traction control functionality.